nhm-herpetology/genomic-disparity/Amniote-busco/README.md

 ```

 After this step you will have a CSV file called ```gene_position_matrix.csv```.
 To improve our estimates of structural disparity, we will need to correct for any orientation issues and bound the landmarks.
-The rationale for these correctiosn is discussed in Mohan et al. (Under review).
+The rationale for these corrections is discussed in Mohan et al. (Under review).

 **Orientation issues**